mmmarinho/icra2023_orbitalmanipulation/README.md

 3. The simulation will start automatically.
 You can click and drag the `xd1` and `xd2` to change each robot's setpoint.
 Then, the robots will move accordingly to keep the orbital manipulation constraint.

 4. You can stop the script with `CTRL+C`.

+## TODO

+- Add the motion of the eye in the simulation.
+The real eye will naturally move according to the motion enacted by the moving RCM points of each instrument.